Get your tickets for the Slugger End of Year Review….

 Join us for a fun and informative evening of punditry and prediction, chaired by Alan Meban, with the support of Brown O’Connor Communications.

-This event will likely sell out today, so book now to avoid disappointment.
+This event will likely sell out in a day or two, so book now to avoid disappointment.

 I help to manage Slugger by taking care of the site as well as running our live events.
 My background is in business, marketing and IT.
 My politics tend towards middle-of-the-road pragmatism, I am not a member of any political party.
 Oddly for a member of the Slugger team, I am not that interested in daily politics, preferring to write about big ideas in society.
 When not stuck in front of a screen, I am a parkrun Run Director.